jpitance/most/README.md

 COMPILATION
 ===========
-The program was developed on NIC4 Ceci Linux computer cluster of ULiège : http://www.ceci-hpc.be/ using Intel Fortan v14 compiler
+The program was developed on NIC4 Ceci Linux computer cluster of ULiège : http://www.ceci-hpc.be/ using Intel Fortan v14 compiler.
+Newer versions of the compiler should work but have not been tested.

 https://software.intel.com/content/www/us/en/develop/tools/compilers/fortran-compilers.html
-Newer versions of the compiler should work but have not been tested.

 CDFLIB Probability library